-- OECD (2011) Guidance Document on Crop Field Trials (Series on Testing and Assessment No. 164 and Series on Pesticides No. 66) - OECD (2008).
+- OECD (2009).
+Guidance Document on Overview of Residue Chemistry Studies (as revised in 2009).
+Environment, Health and Safety Publications.
+Series on Testing and Assessment No. 64 and Series on Pesticides No. 32 - OECD (2011) Guidance Document on Crop Field Trials (Series on Testing and Assessment No. 164 and Series on Pesticides No. 66) - OECD (2008).
 Guidance document on magnitude of pesticide residues in processed commodities.
 Environment, Health and Safety Publications.
 Series on Testing and Assessment No. 96. - OECD (2009).
 Guidance Document on the Definition of Residues.
 Environment, Health and Safety Publications.
-Series on Testing and Assessment No. 63 and Series on Pesticides No. 31 - SANCO/7525/VI/95 rev. 10.3 (13 June 2017).
-Appendix D Comparability, extrapolation, group tolerance and data requirements - SANCO/7039/VI/95 EN.
+Series on Testing and Assessment No. 63 and Series on Pesticides No. 31 - SANTE/2019/12752 (23 November 2020).
+Appendix D Data requirements for setting maximum residue levels, comparability of residue trials and extrapolation of residue data on products from plant and animal origin (Repealing and replacing the existing Guidance Document SANCO 7525/VI/95 Rev. 10.3.) will be applicable to applications submitted from 1 January 2021. - SANCO/7039/VI/95 EN.
 22 July 1997.
-Appendix I Calculation of maximum residue levels and safety intervals - OECD MRL calculator (2011) - SANCO/11187/2013 rev. 3.
+Appendix I Calculation of maximum residue levels and safety intervals - MRL Calculator EU-OECD 2015 - SANCO/11187/2013 rev. 3.
 31 January 2013.
-Appendix J Nature of pesticide residues in fish - SANTE/11956/2016 rev.9 14 September 2018 (Technical guidelines for determining the magnitude of pesticide residues in honey and setting Maximum Residue Levels in honey) will be applied to applications received at or after 1 January 2020. - SANCO/3029/99 EU, rev.4, 11 July 2000- Residues: Guidance for generating and reporting methods of analysis in support of pre-registration data requirements - SANCO/825/00 EU, rev. 8.1, November 2010, Guidance document on pesticide residue analytical methods (post-registration monitoring and control) - EFSA technical report "Recommendations on the use of the proportionality approach in the framework of risk assessment for pesticide residues" (EFSA supporting publication 2018:EN-1503) - OECD (2007).
+Appendix J Nature of pesticide residues in fish - SANTE/11956/2016 rev.9 14 September 2018 (Technical guidelines for determining the magnitude of pesticide residues in honey and setting Maximum Residue Levels in honey) will be applied to applications received at or after 1 January 2020. - SANTE/2020/12830 Rev. 1, 24 February 2021 Guidance Document on Pesticide Analytical Methods for Risk Assessment and Post-approval Control and Monitoring Purposes (Supersedes SAN-CO/3029/99 EU, rev.4 and SANCO/825/00 EU, rev. 8.1), becomes applicable on 1st March 2021 - EFSA technical report "Recommendations on the use of the proportionality approach in the framework of risk assessment for pesticide residues" (EFSA supporting publication 2018:EN-1503) - OECD (2007).
 Guidance Document on Pesticide Residue Analytical Methods.
 Environment, Health and Safety Publications.
 Series on Testing and Assessment No. 7 and Series on Pesticides No. 39 - OECD TEST GUIDELINES No. 501, 502, 503, 504, 506, 507, 508, 509

-Specific national requirements are specified for each country in Appendix IV: Summary of national requirements .
+Specific national requirements are specified for each country in Appendix IV: Summary of national requirements.